 So I hope this Gift Guide for Musicians and Music Lovers gives you some ideas on where to start.

 Recognizing the love of music in someone's life is the easiest way to show them that you care.
-The best Christmas gifts are the ones you know they'll enjoy!
+The most awesome gifts are the ones you know they'll enjoy!

-Plus there's the ultimate cool factor status that you'll achieve which is a bonus!
+Plus there's the ultimate cool factor status that you'll achieve in getting them a useful gift - which is a bonus!

-If you have any more ideas you want to add to the mix, leave me a comment below and I will make sure to update the list!
+If you have any more ideas you want to add to this gift guide for musicians, leave me a comment below and I will make sure to update the list!